FranzZemen/re/ts-src/Contribution.md

 - typescript (4.8.x+ was the earliest tested, may work on earlier versions)
 - gulp-cli (global, most recent or 2.3.0+)

-Clone the full set of libraries (or the libraries you want to contribute to) that make up the Rules.
+Clone the full set of libraries (or the libraries you want to contribute to) that make up the RulesEngine.
 Engine, making sure to npm install in each.

     git clone https://github.com/FranzZemen/rulesEngine